 - 5. Move to the Epoch tab.
 Set Averaging Epoch to -300 : 1000, Baseline Definition to -100 : 0, Artifact Rejection to -300 : 1000 and choose Assign to All.
-Important note: We recommend using long pre- and post-stimulus times to allow for optimum Low Cutoff filtering. - 6.
-Move to the Filter tab.
-Specify a Low Cutoff filter of 0.2 Hz, 6 dB/Octave, forward.
+Important note: We recommend using long pre- and post-stimulus times to allow for optimum Low Cutoff filtering. - Cutoff filter of 0.2 Hz, 6 dB/Octave, forward.
 Enable it for Scan and Averaging (i.e. the Low Cutoff filter will be switched on for the artifact scan and averaging).
 This prevents us from having to filter the averaged data later on and we can avoid the negative effect Low Cutoff filters can have on relatively short data epochs.
 We will not use a High Cutoff filter here as we can apply it later without distorting the data.